-The photovoltaic power plant will be built on plot No. 64/27, which has a total area of approx. 97.88 ha.
-The area earmarked for the power plant is located in its north-western part and occupies an area of 8.67 ha, as specified in the local development plan for the Stupsk municipality adopted by Resolution No. XXXVIII/238/2018 of the Stupsk Municipal Council of April 10, 2018.
-According to this document, the area where the solar power plant is planned is intended for construction of a photovoltaic power plant together with underground and overhead networks, equipment, technical infrastructure facilities and access roads and squares, related to the operation of the power plant (area marked with 1EF symbol).
+The photovoltaic power plants will be built on plot No. 64/27, whose total area is approx. 97.88 ha.
+The area intended for the power plants is located in its southern part and occupies an area of approx. 24.21 ha, as specified in the local development plan for the Stupsk municipality adopted by Resolution No. XXXVIII/238/2018 of the Stupsk Municipal Council of April 10, 2018.
+According to this document, the area where the solar power plants are planned is intended for the construction of a photovoltaic farm together with underground and overhead networks, equipment, technical infrastructure facilities and access roads and yards relating to the operation of the power plants (area marked with the symbol 2EF).
 The exact boundaries of the project area are shown in Figure 3.

 Fig. 3.
-Planned area for the photovoltaic power plant
+Planned area for the photovoltaic power plants